Maxime-Jauroyon/Univ-Ghostlab/README.md

 - Terminal user interface for maximum compatibility (made with ImTui).
 - Robust network architecture.
 - Works on Linux (Ubuntu/Debian), macOS and Windows (WSL).
+- Server made in C.
+- Client made in both C and Java.

 ## Architecture